 - Yelp announced that while its health insurance already covered abortions, it’ll now cover travel expenses for any U.S. employee and their dependents to access such care.

 In addition, a few major financial institutions, like JP Morgan Chase & Co., Goldman Sachs and Bank of America, are taking a look at their existing policies in the wake of all this.

 Companies like Citigroup have even been threatened with the passing of legislation that would prohibit local governments from doing business with those that have these policies.

 No matter what path employers choose, they must tread carefully through this legal quagmire.

 Rocky road ahead

 Currently, insurance coverage of abortion care is only required in six states.
-With the possibility of Roe v.
-Wade being overturned, the road is about to get a lot rockier with the likelihood that at least 22 states will ban abortions.
+As Roe v.
+Wade is overturned, the road is about to get a lot rockier with the likelihood that at least 22 states will ban abortions.